paulzerr/napview_beta/README.md

 **2. Clone the repository:**

-Open a terminal or command prompt and and run:
+Open a terminal or command prompt and download napview:

    ```
    git clone https://github.com/paulzerr/napview_beta/